Galileo88/Galileos-Planet-Pack/README.md

   * Optimized Nero color and biomes to match ring tilt.

+  * Added slight tilt to Otho and Gauss.

   * Optimized terrain elevations so KER and the like can honestly tell where sea level is.

 * Strategia updates.